Human factors testing.

 Michigan Technological University's Bachelor of Science in Human Factors is one of the first programs of its kind in the nation.
 In it, students take courses in psychology, usability, ergonomics, systems engineering, human-computer interaction, business, and design.
 Students choose a concentration to customize their degree, making them competitive in just about any industry.
 Concentrations are available in systems thinking and design, human-computer interface design, and innovation and human-centered design.

-The human factors program is housed within Michigan Tech's Department of Cognitive and Learning Sciences, which is known for its commitment to flexibility and personalized attention.
+The human factors program is housed within Michigan Tech's Department of Psychology and Human Factors, which is known for its commitment to flexibility and personalized attention.
 100 percent of undergraduate students in the department conduct their own research through a two-semester course.
 Many go on to participate in research with faculty mentors.
 All human factors students participate in the Enterprise Program, working on real projects for real clients.

 For students interested in pursuing a master's degree, Michigan Tech also offers an Accelerated Master's program.
 In this program, students are able to earn a Master's of Science in Applied Cognitive Science and Human Factors in one additional year beyond their bachelor's degree.